-To the Class of 2023
+To the Class of 2024

 You will also find instructions for pre-registering for your fall semester courses.
 Please read and consider this material carefully.
 We encourage you to think about it while pre-registering for classes and preparing the Statement of Academic Interests, which the dean of first-year students has requested you send before you arrive on campus.
-Your understanding of the materials here, the Vassar College catalogue, and your Statement of Academic Interests will provide the basis for the important discussions that you will have with your faculty pre-major advisor, your house fellow, and the dean of first-year students when you arrive on campus in August.
+Your understanding of the materials here, the Vassar College catalogue, and your Statement of Academic Interests will provide the basis for the critical discussions that you will have with your faculty pre-major advisor, your house fellow, and the dean of first-year students when you arrive on campus in August.

 Dean of the College and Associate Professor of Sociology